8mm / 16mm HD Film Scanning Services

 2K or 4K: Which resolution should I choose?

 Transferring home movie films to 2K resolution is considered high definition and works with all current devices and software.
 However, 4K transfers (also known as ultra-high definition) are becoming the new standard for high definition as seen in the increased sales of 4K smart TVs and computer monitors.
-Choosing 4K is an excellent choice for those who want to keep their formats as current as possible and future-proof them.
+Choosing 4K is an excellent choice for those who want to keep their formats as current as possible and future-proof them now as films continue to deteriorate in time.

 What digital format do you output film transfers?